CiscoDevNet/webex-teams-archiver/README.rst

 -------------------------------------------------------------------------------

-Webex Teams Archiver extracts the messages and files out of a Webex Teams room and saves them in text and HTML formats.
+Webex Teams Archiver extracts the messages and files out of a Webex Teams room and saves them in text, HTML, and JSON formats.

 Example
 -------